scrapy/itemadapter/README.md

 `get_field_meta(field_name: str) -> MappingProxyType`

 Return a [`MappingProxyType`](https://docs.python.org/3/library/types.html#types.MappingProxyType)
-object with metadata about the given field, or raise `TypeError` if the item class does not support field metadata.
+object with metadata about the given field, or raise `itemadapter.exceptions.NoMetadataSupport` if the item class does not support field metadata.

 The returned value is taken from the following sources, depending on the item type: